 – You enjoy activities like hiking or visiting remote areas

-– You use public transportation or travel by a scooter.
+– You use public transportation or travel by scooter.

 5. Check the Weather at your Destination